Milan Design Week 2025

 subleases.

-If the minimum fixed term of a standard
+If the minimum firm term of a standard

-lease (3 years) seems too long, other solutions offer a shorter commitment.
+lease (3 years) seems too long, there are other solutions that offer a shorter commitment.

 Overriding leases or subleases are sometimes offered for 1 or 2 years.
 We recommend that you consider these options.